catharinejm/primes/README.md

 once.

 After the benchmarking, I emulated the C/Java algorithm and the results were much bettter.
 It's slower than the Java implementation using vectors, but much more reasonable.
+Just for kicks I also implemented it using actual Java Arrays.
+It ended up being nearly the same speed as the iterative implementation using Clojure vectors.

+It's important to note, however, that the non-seq Clojure implementation was a lot simpler to write than its Java analog.
+Despite that it's essentially the same as the Java one, there was still a lot less state management, and the loop/recur form is a lot easier to reason about and be comfortable with than a for loop.

 ### Some results